bellarosewilson/recipe-parser/README.md

 # Recipe Manager

-**Is an image parser that allows home cooks to upload a photo or screenshot (jpg,png,heic,heif) of a recipe- Recipe Manager will parse the ingredients, units, and steps.**
+**Is an image parser that allows home cooks to upload a photo or screenshot of a recipe- Recipe Manager will parse the ingredients, units, and steps.**

 ---